linuxthor/procsplice/README.md

 ## Note

 You must be able to ptrace the process you wish to operate on.
-If something like [yama](https://www.kernel.org/doc/Documentation/security/Yama.txt) is used then this may require you to become root.
+If something like [yama](https://www.kernel.org/doc/Documentation/security/Yama.txt) is used then this may require root/CAP_SYS_PTRACE.

 (This tool doesn't use ptrace, rather it uses process_vm_readv / process_vm_writev but the access checks are the same)